vaibhavs14/Design-of-nand-gate-schematic-and-layout/README.md

 ![lvs_nand_gate](https://github.com/user-attachments/assets/338612f8-0f1f-459e-b4dc-69279cc30cff)

 You can see from the above results which shows the number of devices that our schematic and layout design contains; and also the number of total wires our design has.
 If both netlits matchs, then the final output shows as: **Circuits match uniquely**.
-This final output results will be dumped into a single file named "comp.out".
+This final output results will be dumped into a single file named <comp.out>.
 We can use a editor tool to view this file.
-The "comp.out" file contains a side by side comparison between both the netlist which is shown below:
+The <comp.out> file contains a side by side comparison between both the netlist which is shown below:
 ![comp_out_nand](https://github.com/user-attachments/assets/0513a905-74d3-4306-af14-a71b450d4730)

-Finally we perform a Layout Versus Schematic (LVS) check to ensure the accuracy and integrity of our design.
+Finally we perform a **Layout Versus Schematic (LVS)** check to ensure the accuracy and integrity of our design.
 With these steps this project concludes.